Posted by: Global Maritime | Date: September 1, 2014

 GM were involved in the following parts:

-- Full HAZID to identify the risk and assess what mitigating measures can be put in place
+- Full HAZID to identify the risk and assess what mitigating measures can be put in place.

-- Quantative marine risk assessment which evaluated the risk of grounding, striking a fixed object or loss of containment
+- Quantative marine risk assessment which evaluated the risk of grounding, striking a fixed object or loss of containment.

-- Development of an emergency response plan which addresses the essential steps to achieve a coordinated response with multiple parties for emergency, evacuation or oil/chemical responses
+- Development of an emergency response plan which addresses the essential steps to achieve a coordinated response with multiple parties for emergency, evacuation or oil/chemical responses.

-- Development of a pollution response plan which outlines the contingency plans required to comply with pollution regulations
+- Development of a pollution response plan which outlines the contingency plans required to comply with pollution regulations.

-- Bollard pull analysis to determine the tug requirements for transit through the approach channel and berthing
+- Bollard pull analysis to determine the tug requirements for transit through the approach channel and berthing.

-- Assessment of mooring capabilities at the proposed berths
+- Assessment of mooring capabilities at the proposed berths.

 A ship manoeuvring study done by running simulations on a full ship simulator.
 This was used to assess the ease of navigation and berthing in the proposed port.
-The approach channel and berth was modelled along with proposed vessels conditions to replicate the port bathymetry and weather conditions.
+The approach channel and berth were modelled along with proposed vessels conditions to replicate the port bathymetry and weather conditions.